3045 S. Cooper St. Arlington, TX 76015

 A complex extraction removes teeth at or below the gum line.
 Because these teeth are more difficult to remove, she may need to remove the tooth in pieces.

-Removing Wisdom Teeth in Arlington, TX
+Removing Wisdom Teeth

 Wisdom tooth extractions are among the most common extractions dentists perform.
 The wisdom teeth grow behind the molars, or back teeth, and are the last adult teeth to grow.
-They are called wisdom teeth because they often grow later in life, when patients are in their teens or twenties.
+They are called wisdom teeth because they often grow later in life, when patients are in their teens or early twenties.

 Tooth Extraction: Post-Op Instructions